JeffWeinell/wgs-annotation-rna/README.md

-# wgs-annotation-rna
-About: Pipeline for RNAseq assembly for whole genome annotation
+# Pipeline for RNAseq assembly and functional annotation of whole genomes

 #### create a conda environment with all necessary programs
 ``` conda create --name transcriptomes -c bioconda trinity bowtie2 fastqc rcorrector ntcard ```